danielmccarville/Benfords/README.md

 ## Usage
-With Benfords you can conduct quick comparisons to Benfords law, create outputs like charts and .csv files, generate random Benford-deviates, as well as calculate the expected probabilities or extract your own empirical digit frequencies.
+With Benfords you can conduct quick comparisons to Benfords law, create outputs like charts and .csv files, generate random Benford-variates, as well as calculate the expected probabilities or extract your own empirical digit frequencies.

 ### Comparisons to Benford's Law
 The benfords() function allows you to quickly compare your data's digits to Benford's Law: